rodolfoag/4gl-xmlreader/README.md

 4gl-xmlreader
 =============

-Using sax-reader to read complex XML files
+Using SAX-READER to read complex XML files in Progress 4GL.

 More information at Progress Knowledge Base: